Wolf Awareness Week – October 18, 2026

 Wolf Awareness Week FAQs

-What is a female wolf called?
+What is the difference between a wolf and a coyote?

 How to Observe Wolf Awareness Week